 Audio: Voiceover: To pay the outstanding amounts, select the articles you wish to pay for and click 'Pay'.
 Payment can be made online using a credit card, PayPal or your Australia Post Business credit account.
 You can also pay outstanding amounts at participating post offices by scanning your MyPost Business QR barcode.

 Video: A Payment successful page features a transaction number, a link to the account history and a list titled 'Tips for next time'.
 The account history link leads to the Previously paid list on the Underpaid postage page.
 A page titled 'History' includes a list of transaction and the link 'View previously paid discrepancies' which leads to the Previously paid list.

 Audio: Voiceover: When payment has been made, you'll receive a transaction number.
 You can view the details of the transaction by clicking on 'account history' or by navigating to the History tab in MyPost Business and clicking on 'View previously paid discrepancies'.
 You'll then be able to view the details by clicking on 'Previously paid'.

 Video: The notification banner in MyPost Business is now red and reads, "Account on hold," and includes a 'Pay now' link.

-Audio: Voiceover: If payment is not made by the due date, the MyPost Business account will be put on hold, and you won't be able to create any new labels or purchase postage in store at a post office using your MyPost Business account until the outstanding postage is paid.
+Audio: Voiceover: If payment is not made by the due date, your MyPost Business account will be put on hold.
+This means you won't be able to create any new labels or purchase postage in-store at a post office using your MyPost Business account until the outstanding amount is paid.

-Video: The white Australia Post logo appears on a red background.
+Video: The Australia Post logo appears on a red screen.